-Its history dates back to Roman times, all the way back to the first century BCE!
+Its history dates back to Roman times, all the way back to the 1st century BCE!
 And its secrets have not all been revealed yet.
-Just last year (2021), a 2,000-year-old blue glass bowl was unearthed by archaeologists—in pristine condition.
+Just recently, in 2021, a 2,000-year-old blue glass bowl was unearthed by archaeologists – in pristine condition.

 Unsurprisingly, visiting Nijmegen treats visitors to many centuries-old landmarks and structures.
 But don’t think that Nijmegen is sleepy and ancient.
 Read on for our quick list of everything to experience in Nijmegen.

 What to See and Do in Nijmegen

 Nijmegen is known for its impressive, historic castles and Batenburg Ruins is one of them.
 It provides a glimpse into one of the oldest castles in Gelderland (mid-12th century).
 The ruins are quite ‘delicate’, so only guided tours are allowed once a month, Sundays (April to September).

 You can book your tickets for a 12 PM, 1 PM, or 2 PM slot on their site.
 (Cost: €5) A 3 PM slot is also open for an XL Tour, a tour of the ruins combined with a city walk.
 (Cost: €8).